zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-virtualizedgriddata.md

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-#### "Load more" model
+### "Load more" model

+The following image depicts a load-more grid with a continuation token.

 ![alt-text](../media/portalfx-data/loadmore-grid.png "Loadmore Grid with continuation token")

 The 'load more' approach requires setting up a `QueryCache` object that uses a navigation element.
-The navigation element describes the continuation token model in the sample located at `<dir>\Client\Controls\ProductData.ts` The example is also in the following code.
+The navigation element describes the continuation token data model in the sample located at `<dir>\Client\V1\Controls\ProductData.ts` The example is also in the following code.

 ```ts
 this.productsCache = new MsPortalFx.Data.QueryCache<SamplesExtension.DataModels.Product, ProductQueryParams>({